Stockdale v Hansard: Judgment

-The court was led by Lord Denman, who had had some support on the case from barrister Charles Rann Kennedy.
+The Court of the Queen's Bench was led by Lord Denman, who had had some support on the case from barrister Charles Rann Kennedy.
 The court held that only the Crown in both Houses of Parliament could make or unmake laws and no resolution of one house alone was beyond the control of law.
 Further, where it was necessary to establish the rights of those outside Parliament, the courts would decide the nature of privilege.
 The court found that the House held no privilege to order publication of defamatory material outside Parliament.